capidale/capidale-website/content/case-studies/mental-health.md

 ---
 title: Mental Health
-subtitle: Over £15 million raised to support people with mental health problems
+subtitle: Over £15 million raised to help people with mental health problems
 img: case-study-mental-health.jpg
 alt: mental health
 ---

-<p class="text-lg font-medium">Our roots are in the mental health sector, as Louise was previously Head of Fundraising for Rethink Mental Illness.</p>
+Our roots are in the mental health sector, as Louise was previously Head of Fundraising for Rethink Mental Illness.

 Before founding Capidale, Louise secured £16,000,000 from the Big Lottery Fund (now the National Lottery Community Fund) to set up the ground-breaking Time to Change anti-stigma campaign.